01 of 06

 Make the Tassel

-Start forming your tassel.
-You’ll be shocked by how easy it is and how adorable the finished product looks.
+If you plan to add a tassel, you will be shocked by how easy it is and how adorable the finished product looks.

-Once you have a nice bunch of string, you’ll want to fold it in half–the folded ends of the string will form the top of the tassel.
+Once you have a nice bunch of string, you will want to fold it in half–the folded ends of the string will form the top of the tassel.
 Slip a connecting ring through the top end of the tassel and then, using a separate piece of string, tie it around the top to complete the tassel.

 Double knot the string so you know it will stay in place.
 You can then move that string up and down to change the size of the top of the tassel.
-Trim off any excess string you have on the bottom until you’re pleased with the size.Continue to 6 of 6 below.
+Trim off any excess string you have on the bottom until you are pleased with the size.Continue to 6 of 6 below.

 06 of 06